artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 ### What is a good approach to talk to the legal team?

-I have a developer friend who works in a very large company.
+I have a friend who works in a very large company.
 He told me that he was aiming to Open Source his app.
 He had had a few meetings with the legal team that didn't really go anywhere.
 After a few meetings, he explained that they weren't aiming for community-building with this, but aiming to develop in the open.
 This change of perspective, changed the tone of the meetings from then on in.
 It became much easier to start the political work necessary to even begin working on the technical aspect.

 ### Alright, call to action to wrap up.